markopav88/PavicCompiler/TESTING_RESULTS.md

 # Testing Results

 This is a quick write-up of what I tested during development and what I observed.
 Lots of tests are important!
-You can never have too many!(Maybe).
+You can never have too many!
 I had also tested against some test cases from Hamid, Sam, and Aidan Carrs HOF project!

 ## Test Coverage Used